-An internal pull-up device can be enabled for each port pin by setting the corresponding bit in the pull-up enable register (PTxPEn).
-The pull-up device is disabled if the pin is configured as an output by the parallel I/O control logic or any shared peripheral function regardless of the state of the corresponding pull-up enable register bit.
-The pull-up device is also disabled if the pin is controlled by an analog function.
+An internal pullup device can be enabled for each port pin by setting the corresponding bit in one of the pullup enable registers (PTxPEn).
+The pullup device is disabled if the pin is configured as an output by the parallel I/O control logic or any shared peripheral function regardless of the state of the corresponding pullup enable register bit.
+The pullup device is also disabled if the pin is controlled by an analog function.